 Wall graphics on rough surfaces are often painted.
 Fixed panels and direct vinyl application are also options, but the advantages of using paint for this project were twofold.

 Painted lettering would be more durable than digitally printed vinyl, as well as how it looks.
-Hand lettering has charm and the signage needed to convey a personal touch.
-Nicholas had considered flat panels but felt painted signs directly onto the surfaces would better complement the building.
+Hand lettering has charm and the signage needed to convey human touch.
+Nicholas had considered flat panels but felt painted signs directly onto the surfaces would look naturally authentic.

 As such, I made large paper patterns that would accurately transfer the artwork.

-Equipped with my patterns, I headed to Crail with my brushes and scaffold.
+Equipped with my patterns, I headed to Crail with brushes and tower scaffold.

 Painting The Shoregate’s walls would last two days.
 Most of the morning on day one was spent building scaffold and transferring the scaled artwork.
-As well as mixing enamels to the colour reference supplied.
+As well as mixing enamels to the supplied colour reference.

 I painted until early evening once the entire graphic was completed.
 The irregular surface and warped wall proved challenging, especially when painting the boat sails.
-Once satisfied with the opacity of the paint, I dismantled the scaffold and loaded it back into my van.
+After I was satisfied with the opacity of the finish, I dismantled the scaffold and loaded it back into my van.

 Regularly, I climbed off of the scaffold and viewed the sign from below.
 It was important to ensure the letters’ edges were smooth and the colour was solid.
-Gradually and with precision, the entire sign came alive.
+Gradually and with precision, the lettering came alive.

-The painted lettering on The Shoregate’s walls aren’t standard signs.
-With their classic look, the signwriting improves the building’s appearance.
+Hand painted lettering on The Shoregate’s walls aren’t standard signs.
+With it’s classic look, the signwriting improves the building’s appearance.

 Passers-by immediately recognise the care and attention given to the signs.
 This message is reflected in the perception of the business’s visual identity.